LoopKit/loopdocs/docs/faqs/FAQs.md

 The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days.
 That could get very tedious.
 The $99 annual Apple developer program enrollment is an excellent investment.

-There are no other costs, ongoing or initial, to Loop use.
+There are no other costs, ongoing or initial, to use Loop.

 ## Do I need to own my own Apple computer?